 Never complain?
 Now that’s a secret worth knowing!

-Come shop with the 350 exhibitors at Marburger Farm on 43 acres of fun.
+Shop with the 350 exhibitors at Marburger Farm on 43 acres of fun.
 Look for every style, era, and price point, from antiquities to Mid-Century Modern to the select artisans with original arts.
-Join us this fall, October 27 – 31, 2020

 Renell Moore is the creator of Texas Vintage Shopper: An Online Comprehensive Texas Antique/Vintage Shop and Event directory featuring more than 780 shops.
 She has a masters in communication science, speech-language pathology from Texas Woman’s University and a double major in journalism and English from the University of Texas Permian Basin.